Aleadinglight/pi-configs/README.md

 *See [here.](./command_line_audio.md)*

 ## Run a Program On Your Raspberry Pi At Startup
-To run a program on your Raspberry Pi at startup, use the rc.local file.
-Simply add commands to this file, and they will execute when the Pi boots.
-This is handy for headless setups, allowing automatic program execution without manual intervention or configuration.
+This section outlines how to configure your Raspberry Pi to automatically run a program upon startup using the rc.local file.
+Automating program execution on boot can be particularly useful for headless setups, enabling seamless operation without manual intervention or configuration.

 *See [here.](./startup_command.md)*